 - Can I accept these price increases at the petrol pump and live with the anger at them?

 With their appealing election campaign, the Greens were able to prevail in this year's Bundestag election only in one of 299 constituencies with a direct mandate.
-This confirms again that most citizens have no rules on the right one Want way of life.
-From this perspective, this article is also likely to be & #8222; to green & #8220 ;.
-Nevertheless, I am a little bit proud that I also mean this green splash of color of the Republic neighbourhood may name.
-Congratulations to Hans-Christian Ströbele, who won the political competition for the electoral district Friedrichshain-Kreuzberg for the fourth time.
+This confirms again that most citizens have no rules on the right one Way of life.
+Seen from this perspective, this article is probably “too green” as well.
+Still, I'm a little proud that I also mean this green splash of color from the Republic neighbourhood may name.
+Congratulations Hans-Christian Ströbele, who won the political competition for the electoral district Friedrichshain-Kreuzberg for the fourth time.

 The holistic energy and raw materials transition is a marathon

 The 40th Berlin Marathon leads through the electoral district of Mr. Ströbele, among others.
-And contrary to what you might expect if you think about the interest in participating in a 42.195 km long distance run on asphalt, the 40,000 tickets were sold out within a few hours.
+And contrary to what you might expect if you think of the interest in participating in a 42,195 km long distance run on asphalt, the 40.000 tickets were sold out within a few hours.
 And the participants pay around 100 euros to take part in the fight with the inner bastard.

 The holistic energy and raw materials transition is also a marathon.
 The withdrawal of petroleum is not as easy as the Berlin marathon.
 However, we do not speak of a manageable runtime between 2 to 6 hours, but rather of 20 to 50 years.
 And here too, the earlier you finish, the higher the prize money.

-„If you want to go fast, then go alone, if you want to go far, then go together& #8220; is an African saying.
-Accordingly, social action would be essential for success in the long-distance run for the energy transition.
-Together you can overcome a motivational valley more easily and you bring with you numerous competencies that are necessary for the complex Major project of the energy transition (Peter Altmaier) are needed.
+"If you want to go fast, then go alone, if you want to go far, then go together“Is an African proverb.
+Accordingly, social action would be indispensable for success in long-distance running towards the energy transition.
+Together you can overcome a motivation valley more easily and you bring numerous skills to the start that are necessary for the complex Major project of the energy transition (Peter Altmaier) are needed.

 But what does that mean holistic Energy transition?